Quantum mixing on large Schreier graphs: Introduction and main results

 Let us now explain the notion of {\em quantum (weak) mixing}, in analogy to the definitions provided in \cite{zbMATH00933297,ZELDITCH2006183} for quantum systems on Riemannian manifolds (see also \cite{feingold1986distribution,zbMATH04188839,sunada1997quantum} for related earlier papers, and \cite{arXiv:2512.15504} for a recent preprint).
 On Riemannian manifolds, it is proved in \cite{zbMATH00933297,ZELDITCH2006183} that weak mixing of the geodesic flow implies some decay of correlations between eigenfunctions at different energy levels -- while ergodicity of the geodesic flow implies decay of correlations only between eigenfunctions at close enough energy levels.
 To our knowledge, in discrete settings, the correlation of eigenfunctions at different energies has only been studied in Wigner-type \cite{zbMATH07425783,zbMATH07946620,CEH} and random band matrices \cite{yau2025delocalizationonedimensionalrandomband}.

-We first define {\em small-scale quantum weak mixing} and postpone to Section~\ref{s:discussion} a tentative definition of quantum weak mixing in this framework, as well as some discussions on related works in random matrix theory.
+We first define {\em small scale quantum weak mixing} and postpone to Section~\ref{s:discussion} a tentative definition of quantum weak mixing in this framework, as well as some discussions on related works in random matrix theory.
 We start with the simplest case $a_N \in \mathbb C^N$ with $\|a_N\|_\infty \leq 1$.
-We shall say that small-scale quantum weak mixing occurs if for all $E_1,E_2$ in the interior of $I$,
+We shall say that small scale quantum weak mixing occurs if for all $E_1,E_2$ in the interior of $I$,